Libra215/whatsapp-gateway/README.md

 # Note

+this is whatsapp gateway update version https://github.com/fawwaz37/whatsapp-gateway

 This is just a **simple version**, if you want **more versions** visit https://wasup.masterforexid.com/

 If you want to **request a feature**, contact my number wa.me/6287715579966

+this is Instagram update : hmd_dev

 Because there are no other features added to this free repo